vmware-tanzu-labs/cf-mgmt/README.md

 - Removing users from cf that are not in cf-mgmt metadata was added in 0.48+ release.
 This is an opt-in feature for existing cf-mgmt users at an org and space config level.
 For any new orgs/config created with cf-mgmt cli 0.48+ it will default this parameter to true.
 To opt-in ensure you are using latest cf-mgmt version when running pipeline and add `enable-remove-users: true` to your configuration.

 - Removing orgs and spaces from cf that are not in cf-mgmt metadata was added in 0.0.63+ release.
 This is an opt-in feature for existing cf-mgmt users at an org and space config level.
 For any new orgs/config created with cf-mgmt cli 0.0.63+ it will default this parameter to true.
 To opt-in ensure you are using latest cf-mgmt version when running pipeline and add `enable-delete-orgs: true` or `enable-delete-spaces: true` to your configuration.

+- Managing private domains at org level was added with 0.0.64+.
+This requires you to update concourse pipeline to to invoke `create-org-private-domains` command.
+By default `enable-remove-private-domains: true` is set for any new orgs creted with 0.0.64+ cli.
+This will remove any private domains for that org that are not in array of private domain names.

 ### Recommended workflow